marklogic-community/mongo2marklogic/sample/README.md

     For more details, see the section in the MarkLogic Administrator's Guide on [Creating XDBC Servers][MarkLogic XDBC Server].

-# Build mongo2marklogic
+# Build the mongo2marklogic jar

-If you haven't yet, you must build mongo2marklogic.
+If you haven't yet, you must build the mongo2marklogic jar.
 Pull down the code from https://github.com/marklogic/mongo2marklogic and run

     % ant jar